 - Obtaining checkpoint info from another team is grounds for disqualification.
 In the event of a dispute or challenge, a digital photo of all team members at a checkpoint will be required to verify the team has been to the checkpoint.

-All the metal plaques are hand forged by Griff Rhys-Jones
+Metal plaques hand forged by Griff Rhys-Jones

 Good map-readers make better lovers